 These days, many of us have come to recognize the sense of accomplishment and satisfaction that comes from doing the daily tasks that make life livable and comfortable.
 The repetitive tasks, that we don’t pay much attention to while living our busy, distracted lives, are now becoming a day’s anchors.

 All of a sudden taking a shower, putting clean clothes on, making the bed, keeping the home clean and organized, and preparing nutritious meals for the family and ourselves, provide us with a much-needed sense of rhythm, continuity, and certainty.

 People are baking bread, growing vegetables and herbs, taking long walks outside, and reaching out to their loved ones, with care.
 We’re seeking inspiration and wisdom in nature, the written word, and each other.

-Yes, there’s division, discord, and disagreement but through it all, we’re also seeking for ways to heal and be healed.
+Yes, there’s division, discord, and disagreement but through it all, we are also seeking ways to heal and be healed.